We Can Fix Our Literacy Crisis!

 As I read this article, I couldn’t help but evaluate the programs of CR Success Learning as Kristoff makes his case.
 Once again, CRSL consistently addresses all of the crucial factors in the journey of literacy, using the Science of Reading and best practices in instructional design

-Let us look at some key factors in this journey:
+Let us look at 5 key factors in this journey:

 Research tells us we can have a 95% success rate if teach students correctly.
 Our goal is to Make Every Child a Reader and a Writer.